Velocidex/velociraptor-docs/content/blog/2022/2022-03-21-paths/_index.md

 ## Filesystem accessors and OSPath

-Velociraptor access filesystems by way of an `accessor`.
+Velociraptor accesses filesystems by way of an `accessor`.
 You can think of an accessor as a specific driver that VQL can use to open a path.
 All VQL plugins or functions that accept files will also accept an accessor to use to open the file.